A Bad Year for Australian University Governance

 UNSW’s Conduct and Integrity department published a report in September of 2025 titled “Student Conduct and Complaints 2024,” which provided insights into the incidences of plagiarism, breaches of the UNSW Code of Conduct and Values, and student complaints across the last few years.
 Notably, the report states that the

 💡Trigger Warning: This collection of pieces discusses first-hand accounts of police brutality.
 What you’re about to read is five articles explaining what happened at the November 4th Indo-Pacific International Maritime Exposition Blockade protest from the perspective of five student journalists who were in the crowd documenting it.
-At this

 UNSW SRC

 PRESIDENT: Billy Scharzenberger Moran (365) GENERAL SECRETARY: Diya Sengupta (365) EDUCATION OFFICER: Jamie Tyers (Left Action) WELFARE OFFICER: Emma Terry (Left Action) WOMEN’S OFFICER: Amelie Marquette (365) ENVIRONMENT OFFICER: Louisa Chen (Left Action) INTERNATIONAL STUDENTS’ OFFICER: Forester Nguyen (365) INDIGENOUS STUDENTS’ OFFICER: Lorenzo Nimmett (SHOUTOUT!)
-ETHNO-CULTURAL OFFICER: Avasa Bajracharya
+ETHNO-CULTURAL OFFICER: Avasa

 UNSW SRC